 6. Heel Pain

-- Heel pain is another common foot problem that generally begins in the 40s and 50s.
-One of the most common causes of heel pain, plantar fasciitis results from inflammation of the thick strand of tissue running along the bottom of the foot that connects the heel bone to the toes.
+Heel pain is another common foot problem that generally begins in the 40s and 50s.
+One of the most common causes of heel pain, plantar fasciitis, results from inflammation of the thick strand of tissue running along the bottom of the foot that connects the heel bone to the toes.
+If left untreated, the pain can worsen over time, increasing the risk of altered gait and discomfort in other parts of the body.
 It may also correspond with an increase in physical activity or a change in footwear.
-Initially, the pain starts off in the morning but then passes fairly easily.
-As the condition worsens, every step can become painful.

 7. Calluses